karel-tomanec/karel-tomanec/README.md

 # Welcome to My GitHub Profile! 👋

-I'm a passionate graphics programmer with a special interest in ray tracing :bulb:.
+I'm a passionate graphics programmer with a special interest in ray tracing.
 I thrive on pushing the boundaries of visual fidelity and exploring the cutting-edge possibilities of rendering technologies :mag:.

 ### My Primary Toolchain :hammer_and_wrench: